For most of us, at some point in our lives, we will have experienced insecurity for one reason or another.

-For others, though, insecurities may be more deeply rooted in something a great deal larger, such as a traumatic event in the past, or a repressed memory of a past trauma, in which case psychological help should be sought out.
+For others, though, insecurities may be more deeply rooted in something a great deal larger, such as a traumatic event in the past, or a repressed memory of past trauma, in which case psychological help should be sought out.

 As far as dealing with insecurities goes, one of the best ways of getting over your insecurities is to build and grow your confidence instead.

-If you simply feel insecure in your own skin, go ahead and write down a list of your positive traits or simply write down your achievements, no matter how trivial they may be.
-To some people, getting out of bed in a morning and showering is nothing.
+If you simply feel insecure in your skin, go ahead and write down a list of your positive traits or simply write down your achievements, no matter how trivial they may be.
+To some people, getting out of bed in the morning and showering is nothing.
 To somebody dealing with crippling depression, though, getting up, showering, and getting dressed is a huge achievement and is one which should be celebrated.

 Each day, read back your achievements from the previous day and try to find ways of topping them.
 Remember, what may seem like small achievements at the time, can pave the way to big achievements overall.

-When dealing with insecurity, one of the best things which we can do is simply not compare ourselves to others.
+When dealing with insecurity, one of the best things we can do is simply not compare ourselves to others.